Criminal Injuries Compensation (CICA) Calculator

 When Could I Claim Compensation For Criminal Injuries?

-In order to be eligible to make a claim for compensation for your criminal injuries through the CICA, you must be able to meet the following requirements::
+To claim criminal injuries compensation through the CICA, you must be able to meet the following requirements:

 • You must adhere to the time limits.
-We look at these later in this guide.
+We look at these later in the guide.

-• The incident must have happened in England, Scotland, Wales or another relevant location, such as a ship registered to one of these countries.
+• The incident must have occurred in England, Wales, Scotland or a relevant location, such as a ship that is registered to one of these countries.

-• You must have been injured in a crime of violence, such as a physical attack, an act or omission of a violent nature that causes physical injury, a threat against a person resulting in fear of immediate violence, sexual assault or arson.
+• The incident must also meet the CICA’s definition of a crime of violence.
+This includes a physical attack, an act or omission of a violent nature that causes physical injury, a threat against a person resulting in fear of immediate violence, arson, or sexual assault.

 If you would like to discuss making a claim through the CICA for a psychological injury, or to see if you could be entitled to compensation for assault, please get in touch with one of the advisors from our team.